fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Example: consider the problem of internet connectivity in rural communities.
-An example of the solutionism trap is assuming that by using data science to study internet speed in a given region, insights we gain from using data science help us in negotiating deals or discovering potential for good policies.
+An example of the solutionism trap is assuming that by using data science to study internet speed in a given region, insights we gain from using data science can help us in negotiating deals or discovering potential for good policies.
 However, if there are additional socioeconomic problems within a community, for example lack of education, infrastructure, information technology and health services, then an algorithmic solution purely focused on internet